wpendl99/.github/profile/webServices/dataServices/dataServices.md

 }
 ```

-This will require you to set these variables in your development and production environments before you can successfully execute.
+Following this pattern requires you to set these variables in your development and production environments before you can successfully execute.
 For your production environment, you can add your credentials for all users by modifying the `/etc/environment` file.

 ```
 sudo vi /etc/environment